MGensheimer/deidentify_screen_capture/README.md

 `uv run remove_text_from_video.py -i recording.mp4 -o recording_no_text.mp4 --interval 2 --extra-keyframes 1 --target-bitrate 1500k`

 This will find any letters/numbers in the video and change them to black boxes.
 I recommend keeping interval and extra-keyframes this way but you can try different values.
-By default, detection uses overlapping tiles (50% overlap) to better catch text that crosses tile seams.
-You can adjust with `--tile-overlap` (0.0-<1.0).
+By default, detection runs Tesseract on each keyframe to produce line-level boxes.
+To use the OpenCV detector instead, pass `--no-tesseract-full-frame` (this path is quite slow).

 ### Selective redaction with OCR